INSTITUTE ORIGINS

 Rationale

-The Cascade Institute is designed to fill these knowledge gaps.
+Founded in 2020 by Dr. Thomas Homer-Dixon—one of the world’s leading experts on the intricate links between nature, technology, and society—the Cascade Institute is designed to fill these knowledge gaps.
 It identifies potential crises on the horizon and intervention points that, if effectively exploited, could shift global civilization away from calamity and towards fair and sustainable prosperity.
 And it provides frontline leaders with the analysis and tools they need to influence the complex conditions in which they operate, rank their priorities, and maximize their impacts.

 Why "Cascade"?